pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Timeline.md

 		- Docker
 		- IaC
 		- GitHub Actions (CI/CD pipeline)
 - Today I will be starting to study using the AWS skill builder website.
 I will first start with the free modules in preparation for the Cloud Practitioner Cert.
 If needed, I'll then pay for the individual subscription.
+Today I'll be going through the AWS Cloud Quest: Cloud Practitioner module.
-- Time Studied -
+- Time Studied - 6.5hrs
+	- 9:30am - 4pm
+	- Topics covered:
+		- EC2
+		- S3
+		- Networking
+		- RDB
+		- VPC
-	-
+		- DynamoDB
 ## Resources
 - AWS Cloud Practitioner Essentials | AWS Training and Certification Website
 - AWS Cloud Quest: Cloud Practitioner | AWS Training and Certification Website